dcolli23/howtos_Linux/docs/pages/desktop_customizations/desktop_customizations.md

 Downloaded through the "Ubuntu Software" application.
 Allows for 2-dimensional workspace layout.

+#### Multi Monitors Add-On

+This allows for the top bar and workspace preview on mutliple external monitors.

 #### GNOME Tweaks

 Allows for tweaking of the GNOME desktop experience.
 Can change a lot through this!